1 Tissue types

 b.
 Use the Free-Draw sketch pad to make a labelled diagram.

-2. This video illustrates the heart and does not have Anatomy Pins:
+2. These videos illustrate the heart and do not have Anatomy Pins:

 a.
-What structures on the external view of the heart can you identify?
+What structures on the external view of the heart can you identify in each video?

 b.
 Use the Free-Draw sketch pad to make a labelled diagram.